Create Schema

 )

-Code generator scans through all CREATE TABLE/VIEW definitions and all SELECT queries within a specific namespace (e.g. Person) and generate adapter parameters that developer must to provide for all columns that have @@adapter annotation.
+Code generator scans through all CREATE TABLE/VIEW definitions and all SELECT queries within a specific namespace (e.g. Person) and generate adapter parameters that developer must to provide for all columns that have adapter=custom annotation.
 Some adapter parameters may be merged if they have the identical function signature (to make adapters list less verbose).

 Next Steps